Skip to content

 Camera Card Options

-The Scrypted NVR card behavior can be configured using query string parameters on the Webpage URL.
+The Scrypted NVR card behavior can be configured using yaml parameters.

 Auto Play